ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 ) <img_ska_home_page>
 #h(0pt)

-When the user clicks the login link, he gets redirected to the kecloak login page.
-There he can login with his credentials and the Kycloak will redirect him back to the SKA home page.
+When users click the login link, they get redirected to the kecloak login page.
+There they can login with their credentials and the Keycloak will redirect them back to the SKA home page.

 #figure(